 The LAUS program uses times-series models to produce employment and unemployment estimates for the states and the District

 of Columbia, census regions and divisions, and a handful of large substate areas and their respective balance-of-state areas.

-Cascade Filter.
-The resulting smoothed seasonally adjusted estimates are analyzed in the monthly Regional
+smoothed seasonally adjusted estimates are analyzed in the monthly State Employment and

 Unemployment news release and published in the BLS time-series database.

 Employment and unemployment estimates for non-modeled metropolitan areas and metropolitan divisions also are seasonally adjusted each

 month, using a technique known as SEATS, or Signal Extraction in ARIMA (Auto Regressive Integrated Moving Average) Time Series.
 Although

 these smoothed seasonally adjusted estimates are not analyzed in the Metropolitan Area Employment and Unemployment news release or

 loaded into the BLS time-series database, they are available via the supplemental tables at www.bls.gov/lau/metrossa.htm.